TajeshwarrSingh/Summer-Institution-Training/README.md

 * Apply wildcard patterns for file selection.
 * Understand the differences between single quotes, double quotes, and command substitution.
 * Escape special characters correctly while working in the Linux shell.

-### Conclusion

-Day 3 provided practical experience with Linux shell operations that are fundamental to system administration and scripting.
-The concepts of redirection, piping, wildcards, quoting, and escaping characters improved my ability to work efficiently with files, commands, and text processing in a Linux environment.

 # Day 4

 ## Topic: PC Troubleshooting